-The expenses of maintaining a VEBA, and of administering retiree benefits, will be paid from the Settlement Payment in accord with the decisions of the VEBA Committee charged with supervising administration of the VEBA.
+The expenses of maintaining a VEBA, and of administering retiree benefits, will be paid from the Settlement Payment in accordance with the decisions of the VEBA Committee charged with supervising administration of the VEBA.
 These expenses may include the fees of an administrator for the HRA, investment management fees, and legal and accounting expenses.
-The Retiree Committee is soliciting competing proposals for these services.
 Other operating expenses that will be paid from the Settlement Payment may include fees to be paid to governmental authorities under applicable laws such as the recently enacted Patient Protection and Affordable Care Act.
-These expenses will be charged against the settlement funds in the VEBA and HRAs in a fair and equitable way.
+These expenses will be charged against the settlement funds in the VEBA and

+HRAs in a fair and equitable way.